 When the AlienApp for Jira is enabled and connected to your Jira Service Desk or Jira Software Cloud instance, you can launch response actions and create response action rules to send data from USM Anywhere to the Jira Cloud instance and create new issues.
-For more information about the response actions supported by the AlienApp for Jira, see AlienApp for Jira Orchestration.
+See AlienApp for Jira Orchestration for more information about the response actions supported by the AlienApp for Jira.

 AlienApp for Jira Requirements